 For investment services such as brokerage, trade execution and advice on securities and derivatives, there are comprehensive conduct rules set out in various rulebooks.
-The most significant are the COBS in the FCA Handbook (this transposes the relevant requirements of MiFID II) and the UK's MiFIR legislation.
+The most significant are the COBS in the FCA Handbook (this transposes the relevant requirements of MiFID II) and UK MiFIR.